-SPECTRUM Enterprise Manager is Cabletron Systems' flexible and scalable network management platform based on leading-edge, object-oriented, artificial intelligence technology.
+SPECTRUM Enterprise Manager is an object-oriented network management platform.
 SPECTRUM, which is available on Solaris and Windows NT, provides a suite of bundled applications as well as additional optional applications.
 The GSR is modeled in SPECTRUM using the GIGASwRtr model type.
 The GSR can be Auto-Discovered or manually created in a SPECTRUM Topology View and then copied to an Organization and/or Location View.

-To start clear VISN CoreWatch from within SPECTRUM:
+To Start clearVISN CoreWatch from within SPECTRUM:

 - 1. Start SPECTRUM. - 2.
 If you know the topology location for your GIGASwRtr model, proceed to that location.
 Otherwise, open the Find View by choosing the View menu, selecting New View, and then selecting Find.
-Select Model-Type Name and enter "GIGASwRtr" to display all the GIGASwRtr models or select Network Address to display a particular model. - 3.
+Select Model-Type Name and enter the GIGASwRtr command to display all the GIGASwRtr models or select Network Address to display a particular model. - 3.
 Bring up the menu for the GIGASwRtr model and select CoreWatch.